Has a thief ever accused you of stealing from them?

 “That’s a wonderful sentiment,” the speaker will reply, “but if it’s true 50.001% of the time, that’s good enough for me to accept it as general rule.”

-There’s a reason that the “No Fear” ad campaign caught on as well as it did.
+There’s a reason that the “No Fear” ad campaign worked as well as it did.
 We are empowered women and manly men that believe fear is a sign of weakness.
-We have precedent for every unexpected anomaly that might buckle our peers.
+We have precedent for the unexpected anomalies that might buckle our peers.
 The idea that fear is a warning message sent from the brain for self-protection is to be ignored and fought, because fear is fiction, and fear is propaganda to the well-traveled and experienced individuals that have lived in other locales far more tumultuous than the silly city you two now live in, and no silly weather anomaly can compare to what their cosmopolitan metropolis offered.
 This message is brought to you by those that had no fear, and it ended up resulting in their demise.

 15) The Unfunny

 I’m not funny, and I’m not ugly.
 I was also not dating, and I knew plenty of not funny and not ugly fellas that were dating, and some of them, like Todd, managed to date some beautiful women.
 I was not happy.
 I decided to explore clever.
-Clever does not necessarily mean more intelligent, but it relies heavily on ingenuity and originality.
+Clever does not necessarily translate to humor or intelligence, but it relies heavily on ingenuity and originality.
 Some might argue that those two words are synonyms, but I was an original personality that didn’t apply it well or often.
 “Oh, you’re original,” some of my closest friends have said in various ways over the years, “I’m not sure if that always works in your favor, but you are original.”
 The ingenuity occurred in the application process.
 I knew girls would not claw each other’s eyes out for clever, for that was an activity reserved for handsome, funny men, but years of experience with women whittled me out of that group.
 The question was how could I incorporate my unusual nature, that bordered on the obnoxious, with my irritating personality that some considered idiotic.
 I used the comedic stylings of Andy Kaufman as my template.

 We dedicate this piece to the unfunny that think they’re funny.
 We know comedy is relative, but we’ve always been able to make our brother and dad laugh, and we say odd things that our grandparents delight in.
 At some point, truly funny people learn to branch out beyond immediate familiarity to universal material.
-When we, the unfunny, stepped out into the world, we ran into a wall.
+When we, the unfunny, took our humorous anecdotes out into the world, we ran into a wall.
 No one knew what we’re talking about, and we wanted to be funny.
 People like funny.
 Everyone wants to know what a funny person is going to say next.
 They enjoy funny analysis of people, places and things.
 Some of us have never been able to locate this universal definition of familiarity, and some of us don’t care.
 We dedicate this piece to us.

 Walking through an art gallery, the ubiquity of the anti-consumer theme struck me.
 How can every piece that focuses on the same theme be considered bold, daring, and a tour-de-force?
 One would think that an aspiring young rebel would acknowledge this ubiquitous theme by sticking a middle finger up in the parody that the theme has become by producing an anti-anti-consumer theme.
 Doing so, however, might land the piece the artist works so hard in the dreaded land of pro-consumer and pro-corporate.

 A friend provided us an excellent restaurant recommendation.
 She became our go-to-gal, for restaurant recommendations.
 We developed a bond with her, and it went to her head.
 She went from a fellow foodie to a foodist.
-She began to regard those that didn’t put enough thought in their diet as inferior beings.
+She began to regard those who didn’t put enough thought in their diet as inferior beings.
 She detailed for us her preferences and made two things quite clear.
 She put a lot of thought into it, perhaps too much, and that thought led to her to begin branding people.
 She branded people wearing inferior clothing, those than drank an inferior coffee bean, and those that didn’t know the difference.
 She knew that most people prefer McDonald’s coffee, but she found comfort in the idea that those people were probably Americans, and they were probably truckers from Iowa.
 She led me to wonder if her progression was natural, or something endemic in the human need to feel superior about something.